 PRESENTATIONS & PROCEEDINGS

-Improving Insanity Aftercare, Therapeutic Jurisprudence Conference, Suffolk Law School, Boston, Massachusetts (September 25, 2015).
+Improving Insanity Aftercare, Therapeutic Jurisprudence, Invited Participant, Suffolk Law School, Boston, Massachusetts (September 25, 2015).

-The Legal Success and Therapeutic Failure of American Sex Trafficking Laws , International Congress on Law and Mental Health, Vienna, Austria (July 12-17, 2015).
+The Legal Success and Therapeutic Failure of American Sex Trafficking Laws, International Congress on Law and Mental Health, Vienna, Austria (July 16, 2015).

-Ethical Consideration in Human Trafficking Cases , Just Ethics CLE, South Texas College of Law Houston, Houston (May 9, 2014).
+Ethical Consideration in Human Trafficking Cases, Just Ethics CLE, Houston College of Law, Houston, Texas (May 9, 2014).

-Mental Health Courts, The Study and Practice Of Law In A Therapeutic Key: An Introduction to Therapeutic Jurisprudence , Invited Participant, Suffolk Law School, Boston, Massachusetts (April 11, 2014).
+Mental Health Courts, The Study and Practice of Law In A Therapeutic Key: An Intrduction to Therapeutic Jurisprudence, Invited Participant, Suffolk Law School, Boston, Massachusetts (April 11, 2014).

-Therapeutic Court Troubleshooting, The Mental Health Law & Policy Journal Symposium: New Voices in Mental Health & Drug Courts , University of Memphis Cecil C. Humphreys School of Law, Memphis, Tennessee, October 19, 2012.
+Therapeutic Court Troubleshooting, New Voices in Mental Health and Drug Courts Symposium, Invited Participant, University of Memphis Law School, Memphis, Tennessee (October 19, 2013).

-Legal Disparity in the Protection of Human Trafficking Victims, Just Rights , University of Saskatchewan Law School, Saskatoon, Canada, September 24, 2012.
+Public Biases and Perceptions of Human Trafficking Victims, Just Rights, University of Saskatchewan Law School, Saskatoon, Canada (September 24, 2012).